-Expansion and increase of oil sands activities encourages members to participate and take part in the industrial growth but in turn can discourage them from cultural practices and traditions.
+Expansion and increase of oil and gas activities encourages members to participate and take part in the industrial growth but in turn can discourage them from cultural practices and traditions.
 An example is that many indigenous languages are not spoken outside of the community, the industrial growth, including this project, contributes to the threat of many losses of indigenous language and practices.
 Awareness and integration within both systems is key.

-- (b) sustainability, considering, for example, the interconnectedness and interdependence of human-ecological systems and the well-being of present and future generations. - Increased activities contributes to the loss of indigenous culture and practice. - 5.
-If you expect the Project may impact your community's potential and/or established rights, please describe how.
-Indirectly, via increased oil sands activities closer to our community which will the directly impact KMS.
+- (b) sustainability, considering, for example, the interconnectedness and interdependence of human-ecological systems and the well-being of present and future generations.
+Increased activities contribute to the loss of indigenous culture and practice, allowing for harvesting time off where and when it is appropriate to Metis and First Nation employees.
+A continuous struggle is being able to find the time as well as take time off in a competitive industry to be able to harvest in the fall. - 5.
+If you expect the Project may impact your community's potential and/or established rights as protected under section 35 of the Constitution Act, 1982, please describe how.